BlockCarbon/market/README.md

 `Run the script with:`

-`ts-node deploy.ts [solidity|move]`
+`ts-node deploy.ts [aiken]`

-Replace [solidity|move] with either solidity or move depending on which contract you want to deploy.
+Replace [aiken] with other language depending on which contract you want to deploy.

-This script reads, compiles, and deploys the Solidity contract using ethers.js and executes a command to deploy the Move contract using the CLI tool.
-Adjust the Move deployment command as necessary for your specific environment and setup.
+This script reads, compiles, and deploys the smart contract using ethers.js and executes a command to deploy the Move contract using the CLI tool.
+Adjust the off-chain deployment command as necessary for your specific environment and setup.

 [MeshJS](https://docs.meshjs.dev/classes/MeshWallet)